crate/crate-python/README.rst

 Overview
 ========

-This is the database adapter for the crate database.
+This is the database adapter for the Crate database.
 Its main feature is a implementation of the Python `DB API 2.0
 <http://www.python.org/dev/peps/pep-0249/>`_ specification.